lxmrc/lxmrc.github.io/_posts/2020-11-26-diy-everything.md

 >
 >If *any* job in a stage fails, the next stage is not (usually) executed and the pipeline ends early.

 In my case I just wanted the test suite to run, and if all the tests were green, to deploy the new version of the app to production.
-That's two stages, one for testing and one for deployment.
+That means two stages, one for testing and one for deployment.

 To get started with GitLab CI/CD you need a `.gitlab-ci.yml` file in the root of the repository.
 Here is what my first working version eventually looked like after a lot of troubleshooting: